Science is mandatory for all students from Year 7 to Year 10.

 Science 7-10 provides a way of inquiring about the world around us.
 It explores evidence and investigates ways to discover, develop and produce solutions to real-world problems.
 Science emphasises the skills for working scientifically, as well as critical and creative thinking to address scientific issues.

 In Years 11 and 12, students can choose from different science disciplines, including:

-Earth and Environmental Science
+- Earth and Environmental Science

 At Maitland High School, a dynamic team of teachers leads the NSW Syllabus for the Australian Curriculum.
-Teachers take into account the diverse needs of all students, outlining clearly what students are expected to know and be able to do.
+Teachers consider the diverse needs of all students, outlining clearly what students are expected to know and be able to do.
 Students from Year 7 through to Year 12, have many opportunities to participate in many learning experiences outside of the Science Labs such as visits to Luna Park, Taronga Zoo, Shortland Wetland, The University of Newcastle, Science and Engineering Challenge, Nuclear Medicine, ANSTO Nuclear Reactor, Maritime Museum.